UltiRequiem/leap-year/readme.md

 You can use any [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) that you like.

-As an example, when using
+As an example, for
 [type module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 👇

 - [SkyPack](https://cdn.skypack.dev/@ultirequiem/leap-year)

-Or using a plain
+Or for a plain
 [script tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) 🦔

 - [jsdelivr](https://cdn.jsdelivr.net/npm/@ultirequiem/leap-year)